Stroudie2/Stroudie2.github.io/_projects/2020-08-12-mobile-roguelike-game.markdown

 While developing my item system, I considered the possibility of giving the player as much control over how their item behaves as possible.
 The idea of customising each item to their liking.
 This brought me to my current system, (the most recent project addition) whereby the user can assign points to each of their items to adjust specific attributes.

 ### Item Attributes
 Item attributes are the specific stats that are relevant to different types of equipment.
 As such, all types have their own attributes the player can choose to focus on.
-Currently, this is specific to weapons, as I am yet to plan out what some of the attributes of my other item types might be.
+Currently, this has only be implemented for weapons and armours, as I am yet to plan out what some of the attributes of my other item types might be.
 With weapons, there are common traits across all of them.
 These are the amount of damage a weapon outputs, the speed at which it can attack (attack speed), the chance of a critical hit, and the accuracy (currently refers to projectile speed).
+For armour types, there are attributes for the amount of Player health, their armour protection (hits taken with no damage), elemental damage protection, and bonus movement speed.

 ### Customise Screen
 When the player selects an item in their inventory and presses the 'customise' button, they are brought to a customise screen.
 This shows them the current value of the various attributes for this item as mentioned above.